LevelStefanpandichi789/WRO2026-Future_Engineers/README.md

 ├── 📁 media                 # Images and videos
 │   ├── 📁 robot-photos      # Photos of the robot
 │   ├── 📁 team-photos       # Pictures of team members and teamwork
-│   └── 📁 video             # Recorded testing
-├── 📁 other                 # Contains files that do not fit into other categories ├── 📁 src                   # Main source code for the robot ├── 📁 technical-draws       # Technical drawings and mechanical blueprints ├── 📁 video                 # Videos of our robot
-├── 📄 LICENSE               # MIT License for the project
-└── 📄 README.md             # Main documentation for the project
+├── 📁 other                 # Contains files that do not fit into other categories ├── 📁 src                   # Main source code for the robot └── 📄 README.md             # Main documentation for the project
 ```